Welcome to today's edition of the Rush 24-7 podcast.

 And I'm telling you, this is what happens when Democrats like Representative James Oberstar are running the Transportation Committee.

-This is what happens when Charles Schumer is pressuring the FAA to micromanage and cause inconvenience for you, and tens of millions of dollars to airlines that can't afford it with the rising cost of fuel, and When the Justice Department keeps nixing mergers.
+This is what happens when Charles Schumer is pressuring the FAA to micromanage and cause inconvenience for you and tens of millions of dollars to airlines that can't afford it with the rising cost of fuel and when the Justice Department keeps nixing mergers.

 You know, there are a lot of problems with the airline industry, as you know.

-But fundamentally, the success of deregulation, about the only good thing Alfred Kahn and Jimmy Carter did, uh, has overwhelmed the airline industry.
+But fundamentally, the success of deregulation, about the only good thing Alfred Kahn and Jimmy Carter did, has overwhelmed the airline industry.

 It's so cheap, everybody can do it.

-And safety, safety has never ever been better.
+And safety, safety has never, ever been better.

 I mean, you take a look, you take a look at the number of accidents.